The Kid Who Would Be King

 Time Out says

-This ancient-meets-modern set-up provides plenty of opportunities for fish-out-water gags and one of the greatest fried-chicken jokes committed to the screen.
-If Cornish is most at home with these comic beats and in essaying his young heroes’ dawning realization of what they’re up against—Rebecca Ferguson’s lank-haired she-demon Morgana—The Kid Who Would Be King struggles to lift its bigger action sequences and VFX-enhanced baddies above the generic.
-It falls short of enchanting but it's never less than fun and likable.
+This ancient-meets-modern set-up provides plenty of opportunities for fish-out-water gags and one of the greatest fried chicken jokes committed to screen.
+Cornish is most at home with these comic beats and in essaying his young heroes’ dawning realisation of what they’re up against – Rebecca Ferguson’s lank-haired she-demon Morgana – and ‘The Kid Who Would Be King’ struggles to lift its bigger action sequences and VFX-enhanced baddies much above generic.
+It falls short of enchanting but it’s never less than fun and likeable.
 Watch it through the eyes of your inner teenager and you’ll have a blast.

 Cast and crew